PixARMesh: Autoregressive Mesh-Native Single-View Scene Reconstruction¶

 |---|---|---|---|---|

-| EdgeRunner-FT (no layout) | 119.8 | 27.81% | 4.75 | 80.57% |
+| EdgeRunner-FT (No Layout) | 119.8 | 27.81% | 4.75 | 80.57% |

-| Two-stage (separate models) | 99.8 | 33.32% | 4.75 | 80.85% |
+| Two-stage (Separate Models) | 99.8 | 33.32% | 4.75 | 80.85% |

-| PixARMesh (joint) | 98.8 | 33.55% | 4.04 | 82.27% |
+| Ours (Joint) | 98.8 | 33.55% | 4.04 | 82.27% |

-Ablation Study (Module Contributions, Using GT Inputs)¶
+Ablation Study (Module Contribution, using GT Input)¶

 | Image Features | Scene Context | Scene CD↓ | Scene F-Score↑ | Object CD↓ |